A look at high-profile killings by US police

 CASEY GOODSON JR.

-A white Ohio sheriff’s deputy shot Casey Goodson Jr., a Black 23 year old, in the back five times in December 2020.
+A white Ohio sheriff’s deputy shot Goodson, a Black 23-year-old, in the back five times in December 2020.
 Jason Meade pleaded not guilty to murder and reckless homicide.
 His attorneys argue that, as a member of a U.S. Marshals Service fugitive task force, Meade was acting as a federal agent and want his case moved to federal court.

 ANDRE HILL